jina-ai/executor-indexers/jinahub/indexers/storage/MongoDBStorage/README.md

 ## 🌱 Prerequisites

 - This Executor works on Python 3.7 and 3.8.
 - Make sure to install the [requirements](requirements.txt)
+- Make sure you have a MongoDB instance running and accessible.

 ## 🚀 Usages